The plan is to have only ever one wedding day and look for a wedding suit or tuxedo once in your life.

 Did you ever even notice that there are three different types of lapels on suits?
 Most people never really realize this; a lapel makes a very subtle change in a suit.

-Regardless if it’s a suit or a tuxedo, different lapels are appropriate in varying settings.
+Regardless of whether it’s a suit or a tuxedo, different lapels are appropriate in varying settings.

 A notch lapel is your basic type.
 It can be recognized by the fact that it makes a sideways V-shape.
 Also, notch lapels can be used in both formalwear and casualwear.